Skip to main content

 }

 Step 2.
-Detecting and retrieving events via webhooks
+Receive and retrieve events

 When a change is detected, your webhook receives: